knorrie/python-oinkwall/README.md

 The strenghts of using this library should be:
 * No need to worry about keeping your IPv4 and IPv6 firewall and hosts.allow configuration in sync.
-* Usage of DNS to resolve names to addresses, or to define network ranges and arbitrary lists.
+* Usage of DNS to resolve names to addresses, or to define network ranges and arbitrary lists of addresses.
+* Stays out of your way and does not try to be clever about your actual rules.
 * Ways of usage are limited to your own imagination and effort.
 It's just a little library, not a stand alone tool, so it can be integrated in any other system.

 ## Let's do a tour...